JVOPINHO/illusion-theme/README.md

 # Illusion Theme Refined No Italics

-A Illusion theme fork, without italics and with small changes in the activity bar color behavior.
+A Illusion-Refined theme fork, without italics and with small changes in the activity bar color behavior.

 ## License